 Boost your university chances

 Universities are increasingly looking for students who can offer more than just academic ability via A-Levels.
 For example, did you know that only around one in five applications to Oxbridge universities are successful?
 The harsh reality is that even a straight set of A-grades may not be enough to get you into your first-choice university.
 With applications to top universities far exceeding availability, you need something on your CV that will make you stand out from the crowd.

 The Leiths Certificate is a highly demanding course that will develop key transferable life skills.
 Many of the challenges on the certificate require you to work as a team to meticulously create restaurant-quality food within strict time limits and budgets.
 With a professional Leiths Certificate of food and wine on your CV, you will highlight to universities that you have strong organisation and practical skills and that you can work well with others.
 These skills are hard to demonstrate through the more academic subjects, giving you the edge against other candidates.

 But don’t just take our word for it.
-The Leiths Certificate has this year been accredited by the Confederation of Tourism and Hospitality (CTA), which means that the 2018/19 course will also give you a Level 3 Extended Certificate in Professional Cookery’ which awards sought after UCAS points.
+The Leiths Certificate has this year been accredited by the Confederation of Tourism and Hospitality (CTH), which means that the 2018/19 course will also give you a Level 3 Extended Certificate in Professional Cookery’ which awards sought after UCAS points.
 In fact a Distinction will earn you 36 UCAS points which is significant when you consider an AS at Grade A is worth 20 points and an A level at Grade C is worth 32 points.

 Built around your timetable

 The Leiths Certificate at Truro School is designed to fit around your long-term goals and objectives.
 With this in mind, you can study the course in two different ways.
 The first option is to complete the programme as part of your enrichment options on your Sixth Form timetable.
 However, if you already have an enrichment activity that you do not want to sacrifice, evening classes are also available, taking place once each week from 4 – 8.30 pm.